Fri, 16 Oct 2020

 Caring, passionate practitioners welcome and settle each child daily, according to their individual needs.

-Knowledgeable practitioners, including a class teacher, use a combination of the children’s interests and planned activities to teach them new skills in interesting, relevant and practical contexts.
+Our knowledgeable practitioners, including a class teacher, use a combination of the children’s interests and planned activities to teach the children new skills in interesting, relevant and practical contexts.

 Each child is extended according to their individual development and next steps.

 Activities include baking, sewing, music, dance and gardening.
 Group times are kept short and interesting and the focus is on developing early phonics and mathematics skills as well as weekly RE and literacy.